+Accountability Gaps Recommendations The Executive, House of Associated of the Auditor-General Control of the Auditor-Gener

-Recommendations Accountability Gaps The Executive, House of Assembly and the Office of the Inadequacy and ineffective Auditor-General should work collaboratively to remedy 1. implementation of the legal inadequacies in the legal framework and implement the audit framework law effectively.
-The Supreme Audit Institution, Office of Accountant-General and other actors should ensure audit reports (including 2.
-Lack of transparency specific audit issues, observations and recommendations) and citizens' accountability reports are published online and The Office of the Auditor-General and Public Accounts 3.
-Poor participation mechanism Committee should proactively involve civic and media actors in the audit process.
-The Public Accounts Committee should discharge its 4.
-Insufficient oversight Constitutional responsibilities on reports of the Auditor-General diligently.
-There is a need to ensure performance audits are carried out Absence of performance 5. to assess implementation of government's programs, audit report projects and policies.
+The Executive, House of Assembly and the Office of the Auditor-General should work Inadequacy and Ineffective implementation of the legalframework collaboratively to remedy inadequacies in the legal framework and implement the audit law effectively.

+The Audit Institution, Office of

+Accountant-General and other actors should

+ensure audit reports (including specific audit

+issues, observations and recommendations)

+and citizens' accountability reports are

+published online and timeously.